-Disaster Grants are available to help meet other serious disaster related needs and necessary expenses not covered by insurance and other aid programs.
-These may include replacement of personal property, and transportation, medical, dental and funeral expenses.
+Available to help meet other serious disaster-related needs and necessary expenses not covered by insurance and other aid programs.
+These may include replacement of personal property and transportation, medical, dental, and funeral expenses.

-Low-Interest Disaster Loans are available after a disaster for homeowners and renters from the U.S. Small Business Administration (SBA) to cover uninsured property losses.
-Loans may be available for repair or replacement of homes, automobiles, clothing or other damaged personal property.
+Available after a disaster for homeowners and renters from the U.S. Small Business Administration to cover uninsured property losses.
+Loans may be available for repair or replacement of homes, automobiles, clothing, or other damaged personal property.
 Loans are also available to businesses for property loss and economic injury.

 Other Disaster Aid Programs include crisis counseling, disaster-related unemployment assistance, legal aid and assistance with income tax, Social Security, and Veteran's benefits.
 Other state or local help may also be available.